yevhen/Streamstone/README.md

 + Fully ACID compliant
 + Optimistic concurrency support
 + Duplicate event detection (based on identity)
++ Automatic continuation for both writes and reads (over WATS limits)
 + Custom stream and event properties you can query on
 + Synchronous projections and snapshots
 + Friendly for multi-tenant designs